matthewperks/academic-kickstart/content/home/upcomingpublications.md

 * Perks, M. Regulation in Modern Virtual Economies: Regulatory Pluralism and Capitalism in Monetization.

 * Perks, M. The Evolution of Patch Notes: Shifting Tools and Trades in Community Management.

+* Percy-Campbell, J. and Perks, M. Queer Surveillance and HIV-disclosure on Grindr.